khueue/prolongo/README.md

 ## Todo

+ * Finish encoder.
+ * Properly document predicates.
+Some are only stubs.
  * More validation in decoder?
- * Think about and start to implement encoder.
- * Research exception handling in Prolog.

 ## Usage